SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``objc``
-    Apply this attribute to any declaration that can be represented in Objective-C--- for example, non-nested classes, protocols,
+    Apply this attribute to any declaration that can be represented in Objective-C--- for example, nonnested classes, protocols,
     nongeneric enumerations (constrained to integer raw-value types), properties and methods (including getters and setters) of classes, protocols and optional members of a protocol,